Exact PPS Sampling with Bounded Sample Size: Operations on Latent Samples

 In the case where $L$ contains a partial item~$x^*$ that appears in $S$ with probability $\frc(C)$, the algorithm handles $x^*$ first, thus reducing the remaining problem to the prior case.
-In particular, $x^*$ should appear in $S'$ with probability $p=\theta P[x^*\in S]=\theta \frc(C)$.
+In particular, $x^*$ should appear in $S'$ with probability $p=\theta\cdot \pr(x^*\in S)=\theta\cdot \frc(C)$.
 Thus, with probability~$p$, lines~\ref{ln:swapA}--\ref{ln:swapB} retain $x^*$ and convert it to a full item so that it appears in $S'$.
 Otherwise, in lines~\ref{ln:smpl}--\ref{ln:move}, $x^*$ is removed from the sample when it is overwritten by a random item from $A'$.
 In both cases, a new partial item is again chosen from $A$ in a random manner to uniformly scale down the inclusion probabilities.
 Depending on whether $x^*$ is kept or not, the problem then reduces to choosing $\floor{C'}$ or $\floor{C'} + 1$ items and the uniformity of the selection preserves property \eqref{eq:downsampProb} for all items in $A$.

 The if-statements in lines~\ref{ln:no_full} and ~\ref{ln:no_delete} cover corner cases of the algorithm in which (i) $L'$ does not retain any full items from $L$ and (ii) no items are deleted from the latent sample, e.g., when $C=4.7$ and $C'=4.2$.
-These cases are handled similarly to the previous case but special care is taken either because $\pi$ cannot become a full item or cannot be deleted.
+These cases are handled similarly to the previous case but special care is taken either because the item in $\pi$ cannot become a full item or cannot be deleted.
+In case~(ii), for example, no items are deleted from the latent sample, and the partial item $x^*\in\pi$ either becomes full by being swapped into $A'$ or remains as the partial item in $L'$.
+Denoting by $\gamma$ the probability of \textit{not} swapping, we have $\pr(x^*\in S')=\gamma\cdot\frc(C')+(1-\gamma)\cdot 1$.
+On the other hand, Equation~\eqref{eq:downsampProb} implies that $\pr(x^*\in S')=\theta\cdot\frc(C)$.
+Equating these two expressions shows that $\gamma$ must equal the expression on the right side of the inequality on line~\ref{ln:no_swap}.

-Across all cases, property \eqref{eq:downsampProb} holds, and so we have the following theorem. \begin{theorem} For $\theta\in[0,1]$, let $L'=(A',\pi',\theta C)$ be the latent sample produced from a latent sample $L=(A,\pi,C)$ via Algorithm~\ref{alg:downsamp}, and let $S'$ and $S$ be samples produced from $L'$ and $L$ via \textsc{Output}.
-Then $\pr(x\in S')=\theta\pr(x\in S)$ for all $x\in L$. \end{theorem}
+Across all cases, property \eqref{eq:downsampProb} holds, and so we have the following theorem. \begin{theorem} For $\theta\in[0,1]$, let $L'=(A',\pi',\theta\cdot C)$ be the latent sample produced from a latent sample $L=(A,\pi,C)$ via Algorithm~\ref{alg:downsamp}, and let $S'$ and $S$ be samples produced from $L'$ and $L$ via \textsc{Output}.
+Then $\pr(x\in S')=\theta\cdot\pr(x\in S)$ for all $x\in L$. \end{theorem}

 \ifproofs

 \begin{proof}We first assume that $\pi=\{x^*\}$, so that there exists a partial item in $L$, and prove the result for $x=x^*$ and then for $x\not= x^*$.
 We then prove the result when $\pi=\emptyset$.